moabukar/golang-learning/README.md

 - go help (list of all commands)

-- go mod init example/test
+- go mod init example/test (creates a new module, initialising go.mod)

 - go run . (runs your code in current directory)